E-r-1-c/HackTheBoxMachine-Titanic/README.md

-Here’s the final `README.md` formatted in GitHub-friendly Markdown:

----

 # Machine Documentation Repository

 Welcome to my machine documentation repository!
 This repo contains detailed write-ups showcasing the tools, techniques, and processes I use to tackle HackTheBox and TryHackMe machines as part of my cybersecurity learning journey.